Abduction Defense Lawyer in Cincinnati

 - Law Facts: Divorce, Dissolution & Separation – This website is a resource provided to the public by the Ohio Bar Association about divorce and marital problems that are often a precursor to child abduction cases.

-- National Juvenile Defender Center (Ohio) – The NJDC has resources, defense basics, and topical information for defendants who are considered juveniles by law.
+- National Juvenile Defender Center (Great Lakes) – The NJDC has resources, defense basics, and topical information for defendants who are considered juveniles by law.

 - Ohio Department of Job and Family Services – This state agency has links to dozens of resources, including protective services for both children and adults.

 - S. Department of State Ohio International Parental Child Abduction Prevention Resources – This link to the U.S. Department of state offers quick links for potential international abduction cases, including law enforcement, airport assistance, and other links.

 - 2018 Missing Children Clearinghouse from the Ohio Attorney General – This report has data regarding missing children in Ohio, along with information about Amber Alerts, the responsibilities of law enforcement, and assistance the clearinghouse offers to various Ohio agencies to help with missing children.